-- New surveys will be sent every two weeks for participants to provide real-time updates on their needs and experiences.
+- New surveys will be sent periodically for participants to provide real-time updates on their needs and experiences.

 - Survey findings will be posted on this website to help support government, community organizations, and service providers in responding to the needs.